hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 to remmeber that not everyone can pay for the access to that work.
 They may be disadvantaged overall, or may live outside the country or countries that are allowed to pay for access to it.

+Another common pattern is for user data to be a type of payment.
+In this situation, someone must typically supply their email and some demographic information for free (as in currency) access to the content.
+Similar to the above, this can be an accessibility issue for those who have reason to only share their information cautiously.
+This is especially in light of increasingly common data breaches, where supplied data can be used to target individuals and groups.

 Here on Hachyderm _we do not moderate_ you for posting paywalled content.
-Within the context of accessibility, we only ask _that you are aware_ (and call out) when you do.
+Within the context of accessibility, we ask _that you are aware_ (and call out) when you do and that you manage what you choose to share with care.

 ## Summary